JustMoney app

 14 July 2021 · Harper Banks

-Everyone who owns a television in South Africa is liable to pay for a TV licence.
+Everyone who owns a television in South Africa is liable to pay for a TV license.
 Plans are in the pipeline to extend the licensing requirement to all devices that can stream any kind of content, though this is yet to be confirmed.

 A TV license can seem like a grudge spend, but what happens if you don’t pay it?
 We have a look at how the license works, and how failure to pay it can impact your credit score.